a-colabella/spark-ar-patch-reader/README.md

 # spark-ar-patch-reader
-A golang program that reads and parses Spark AR patches.
+A golang package that reads and parses Spark AR patches.